SolaceTraining/solace-workshop-scs/codelab.md

 ###
 * The workshop uses a common data model which contains the Tweet object which is processed by the SCS services.
 You will need to prepare the shared artifact for use across the projects.
-* Throughout this workshop we have two options when deploying apps: 1) via the Spring Tool Suite IDE and 2) via mvn on the command line.
+* Throughout this workshop we have two options when building & running our Spring Boot microservices:
+  - 1) via the *Spring Tool Suite IDE* or
+  - 2) via *maven* (mvn) on the command line.
 * If you prefer option 1 then in the *01-scs-workshop-common* project, run a Maven build and install it to the local repository.
 ![Using STS to install your artifact via Maven](images/MavenInstall.png)